OpenUpSA/crime-stats-demystifed/README.md

 1. First, we estimate the crime rate per person for each of the police precincts.
    To illustrate the line of thought, let us focus on a precinct P (the analysis is preformed for all simultaneously).
-We need an estimate of its total population, which can be inferred as a sum of population from all the intersections of P with SALs:
+We need an estimate of its total population, which can be inferred as a sum of population from all the intersections of P with SALs as follows:

    - find the SALs that intersect P with intersection area > 0 (no border cases)
    - for each of the intersecting SALs calculate the number of people that fall in the intersection based on the fraction of SAL's area included in P. For example, if a given SAL with 100 people living